mmmilkinn/geometric_lib/docs/README.md

     perimeter(5, 10) → 30
 - perimeter(a) - returns a perimeter of the square with side a. perimeter(5) → 20
-- perimeter(a, h) - returns a perimeter of the triangle with sides a, b, c. perimeter(5, 5, 5) → 15
+- perimeter(a, b, c) - returns a perimeter of the triangle with sides a, b, c. perimeter(5, 5, 5) → 15

 ## History of changes